SONYC

 Meet Our Mentors

-SONYC comes straight from Professor Juan Bello's Music Audio Research Lab and a National Science Foundation research collaboration with Tandon faculty Luke DuBois (integrated design and media), Claudio Silva (computer science), and Oded Nov (technology and culture).
+SONYC comes from a historical project with Professor Juan Bello's Music Audio Research Lab and a National Science Foundation research collaboration with Tandon faculty Luke DuBois (integrated design and media), Claudio Silva (computer science), and Oded Nov (technology and culture).

 Professor Pablo Profile Picture